dodler0/uptimal/README.md

 - **`crashes.parquet`**: A Parquet file containing all the original collision data, enriched with holiday information.
 It includes an `IS_HOLIDAY` boolean column for easy analysis.

+## Data Analysis

+The project includes a Jupyter Notebook, `analysis.ipynb`, for exploratory data analysis of the final `crashes.parquet` file.

+### Running the Analysis

+1. Ensure you have installed the project dependencies by running `pdm install`.
+This includes libraries for analysis and visualization like `matplotlib`, `seaborn`, and `pyarrow`.
+2. Launch Jupyter Lab from your terminal:
+    ```bash
+    pdm run jupyter lab
+    ```
+3. Open `analysis.ipynb` and run the cells to see the analysis.

+### Notebook Content
+- A comparison of total crashes on holidays versus non-holidays.
+- A breakdown of the holidays with the highest number of crashes, aggregated across all years.

 ## Data Sources

 - **Motor Vehicle Collisions**: Provided by NYC Open Data.